Mauricifj/countries_app/README.md

 # Countries App

-Country details are delivered through a native Flutter experience.
+Country details are delivered through a native Flutter experience for Android, iOS, and Web.

 ## Requirements

 - Flutter
-- Android or iOS device (emulator/simulator or physical)
+- Android or iOS device (emulator/simulator or physical) or Web Browser.

 ## Setup